FCP-INDI/fcp-indi.github.io/docs/_sources/user/running.rst

 More details of these options are available below.

-.. include:: docker.txt
+.. include:: docker.rst

-.. include:: singularity.txt
+.. include:: singularity.rst

 On the AWS Cloud
 ------------------------------